Characterizing Multi-planet Systems with Classical Secular Theory: Case Study Based on 55 Cancri

 \subsection{The First Orbit Solution}

-In the orbit fit by Fischer et al. (2008)\cite{Fischer08} (our Table~\ref{F1}), the super-Earth and three giant planets all lie within 1 AU, while the outermost, and much more massive, planet is at about six times that distance; the fourth planet in the system has a nearly circular orbit; and the major axes of planets 1, 2, and 5 are currently nearly aligned, that is they have nearly equal $\varpi$ values.
+In the orbit fit by \citet{Fischer08} (our Table~\ref{F1}), the super-Earth and three giant planets all lie within 1 AU, while the outermost, and much more massive, planet is at about six times that distance; the fourth planet in the system has a nearly circular orbit; and the major axes of planets 1, 2, and 5 are currently nearly aligned, that is they have nearly equal $\varpi$ values.

-The eigenmodes derived from the masses and semi-major axis values according to the theory in Sect.~\ref{sec2pt1} are shown in Table~\ref{F2}, along with the relative eccentricity damping rates based on the theory in Sect.~\ref{sec2pt2}.
+The eigenmodes derived from the masses and semi-major axis values according to the theory in Sect.~\ref{sec2pt1} are shown in Table~\ref{F2}.
+The damping rate for each eigenmode is also shown (as a fraction of $F$) in Table \ref{F2}, according to the partitioning of the damping $F$ given by the theory of Sect. \ref{sec2pt2}.
 The actual magnitude ($E_m$) and phase ($\delta_m$) of each eigenmode is computed from the current $e$ and $\varpi$ values.
 From those results, Figure~\ref{figF} shows the current eccentricity vectors for planets 1 through 5, each as a vector sum of its 5 eigenmode components.
-Remember, for each eigenmode, the corresponding vector component circulates at the rate gm given in Table~\ref{F2}.
+Remember, for each eigenmode, the corresponding vector component circulates at the rate $g_m$ given in Table~\ref{F2}.

 The alignment of the current e vectors for planets 1, 2, and 5 is evident in Figure~\ref{figF}.
 However, we note that planet 1's $e$ vector is dominated by the 1st eigenmode and planet 5's $e$ vector is dominated by the 5th eigenmode.
 For planet 2, the $e$ vector is predominantly composed of components from eigenmodes 2 and 3.
 Because the vector components for each eigenmode rotate at a different rate ($g_m$) from the other eigenmodes, the current alignment of these three orbits appears to be a coincidence (if not an observational artifact).